 Using a ratchet key and a Torx socket (T-30), unscrew the two Torx screws (B) holding up the andiron (A).

-2. Remove the floor refractory slab (C).
+Remove the floor refractory slab (C).

-a 5/16" hexagonal socket, remove the slab holder (D) and the left refractory slab (E).
+Using a power screwdriver and a 5/16" hexagonal socket, remove the slab holder (D) and the left refractory slab (E).